… creating high demand value through wrapped product bundling

 Your very first experience with a product bundle may have been as a child with a box of crayons.

 Your very first experience with a product bundle may have been as a child with a box of crayons.
-In one convenient package, you were given an assortment of hues to scribble, color, and shade your way to creative heaven.
+In one convenient package, you were given an assortment of hues to scribble, colour, and shade your way to creative heaven.
 You were hooked on bundling ever since!
 Here are the steps to implement a product bundling strategy for your business:

 - Have a thorough understanding of your customer’s usage of your products (i.e. the “use case”).
 What are the natural product combinations they will use to accomplish a task?
 What are the typical up-sell and cross-sell products?